derektypist/project-euler-053/README.md

 It is not until n = 23, that a value exceeds one-million: 23C10 = 1144066.

-How many, not necessarily distinct, values of nCr for 1 &le; n &le; 100, are greater than one-million (or other limits).
+How many, not necessarily distinct, values of nCr for 1 &le; n &le; 100, are greater than one-million (or other limits)?

 Information at [Project Euler 053](https://projecteuler.net/problem=53)